Warrants for Android’s Location Data

-The “Maps” application found on virtually all mobile phones has more than one use especially for law enforcement.
+Warrants for Android’s Location Data affects things like the Maps application found on virtually all mobile phones has more than one use, especially for law enforcement.
 Recently, more warrants have been issued by law enforcement to collect information about the movements and activities of Android users.
-By utilizing this strategy, law enforcement are able to chronicle the whereabouts of suspects in their private, data form.
+By utilizing this strategy, law enforcement is able to chronicle the whereabouts of suspects in their private, data form.

 As a result, more officers are taking advantage of this technological advancement.
 Police departments throughout the nation promote this tactic and are instructing officers on how to properly obtain this data.

 Have you been the victim of a warrantless search and seizure?
+Being served a warrant for your Android’s Location Data?
 Let an attorney who specializes in this help you today!
-Call the Law Office of Edward Johnson for a free consultation at 708.606.4386.
+Call the Law Office of Edward Johnson for a free consultation at 708-606-4386

 For the original article and other legal news please visit The Verge